 Author: Iqbal Khan

-With the explosion of extremely high transaction web apps, SOA, grid computing, and other server applications, data storage is unable to keep up.
-The reason is data storage cannot keep adding more servers to scale out, unlike extremely scalable application architectures.
+With the rapid growth of high-transaction web apps, service-oriented architecture (SOA), grid computing, and other server applications, traditional data storage often struggles to keep up.
+The reason is that data storage systems cannot scale out like application architectures that can scale out by adding more servers.

 In these situations, in-memory distributed cache offers an excellent solution to data storage bottlenecks.
-It spans multiple servers (called a cluster) to pool their memory together and keep all cache synchronized across servers.
-And, it can keep growing this cache cluster endlessly, just like the application servers.
-This reduces pressure on data storage so that it is no longer a scalability bottleneck.
+It spans multiple servers in a cluster to pool their memory together and keep the cache synchronized across all nodes.
+This cluster can scale out indefinitely, just like the application servers.
+This reduces the load on the underlying data storage, eliminating it as a scalability bottleneck.

 There are two main ways people use a distributed cache: